beimingli0626/Genesis/pursuit/README.md

-# Pursuit Evasion
+# Capture the Flag

-This directory contains pursuit evasion game simulations using the Genesis framework.
+This directory contains capture the flag game simulations using the Genesis framework.

 ## Training
-Currently, one vs one pursuit evasion is supported, where the target follows a potential field strategy, and the pursuer is trained with PPO algorithm provided by `skrl`.
-The gaming environment can be either a circular arena or an open space, use `arena=true` or `arena=false` in the yaml file to toggle between the two.
+Currently, one vs one capture the flag is supported, where the target follows a random strategy, and the pursuer is trained with PPO algorithm provided by `skrl`.

-Alternatively, specify the environment name in the command line, and the environment will be loaded from the specified yaml file under `configs/`.
+Specify the environment name in the command line, and the environment will be loaded from the specified yaml file under `configs/`.
 ```bash
 python3 pursuit_train.py [-v] [-e env_name]
 ```